 Specialisms and expertise

-- Advising employers (including developers of commercial and residential property, major retailers, education and healthcare bodies, leisure and fitness providers, chemical manufacturers), contractors, sub-contractors and consultants.
+- Advising employers (including developers of commercial and residential property, local authorities, major retailers, education and healthcare bodies, leisure and fitness providers, chemical manufacturers), contractors, sub-contractors and consultants.

 - Advising on procurement methods; drafting, vetting and negotiating building and engineering contracts, collateral warranties, bonds, guarantees and other similar associated documentation as well as professional appointments for consultants.